Shopify/hydrogen-v1/docs/hooks/product-variant/useproduct.md

----
-gid: c850ae3e-fafd-11eb-9a03-0242ac130005
-title: useProduct
+# useProduct
-description: The useProduct hook returns an object that enables you to keep track of the selected variant and/or selling plan state, as well as callbacks for modifying the state.
----

 > Note:
 > `useProduct` is only available as part of the [React Storefront Kit](https://shopify.dev/custom-storefronts/react-storefront-kit) package, which is in beta.
-If you’re building with Hydrogen, then use [`useProductOptions`](https://shopify.dev/api/hydrogen/hooks/product-variant/useproductoptions)
+If you’re building with Hydrogen, then use [`useProductOptions`](/docs/hooks/product-variant/useproductoptions.md)

 The `useProduct` hook returns an object that enables you to keep track of the selected variant and/or selling plan state, as well as callbacks for modifying the state.
-The `useProduct` hook must be a child of the [`ProductProvider`](https://shopify.dev/api/hydrogen/components/product-variant/productprovider) component.
+The `useProduct` hook must be a child of the [`ProductProvider`](/docs/components/product-variant/productprovider.md) component.

 ## Example code